Mike Boynton is in his third season as an assistant coach at SFA.

-Mike Boynton joins the staff after spending four years as an assistant coach the University of South Carolina, including last season with current SFA head coach Brad Underwood.
+Boynton came to SFA after spending four years as an assistant coach the University of South Carolina, including the 2012-13 season with current SFA head coach Brad Underwood.

 Boynton was a four-year letterwinner for the Gamecocks from 2001 to 2004 and served as the associate head coach for the Wofford Terriers prior to joining the South Carolina staff for the 2008-09 season.